What is the SISTRIX Visibility Index?

 To get an idea of the size of this set of keywords, a comparison is advisable.
-The current seventh edition of the “Paperback Oxford Dictionary of English”, for example, contains about one hundred twenty thousand words, phrases and definitions.
-Which covers all the words you need for everyday use.
-Therefore, a very large measure of samples takes place, making reliable and significant analyses possible.
+The current seventh edition of the “Paperback Oxford Dictionary of English”, for example, contains about one hundred and twenty thousand words and phrase which covers all the words you need for everyday use.
+A very large measure of samples takes place for the Visibility Index which makes reliable and significant analysis possible.

-In the last step the weighted values are added up for every domain and then produce the SISTRIX Visibility index.
+In the last step the weighted values are added up for every domain and this then produces the SISTRIX Visibility index.

 What is a good value in the Visibility index?

-Your value in the Visibility index is good, when it’s better than the values of most direct competitors.
-This, of course, does not mean that it cannot be further improved.
+Your value in the Visibility index is good when it’s better than the values of most direct competitors.
+This, of course, does not mean that it cannot be improved.

-How many points a domain can reach in the Visibility index depends strongly on the widths, depths and popularity of its contents.
-It should be clear that the website of a big newspaper with its large variety of subjects can reach more keywords rankings, which are being searched for more often than an online-shop for socks.
+The limit of Visibility Index depends strongly on the breadth, depth and popularity of its contents.
+It should be obvious that the website of a big newspaper with a huge variety of subjects can reach more keywords rankings, which are being searched for more often than an online-shop for socks.

-How economically satisfying the amount of points reached in the Visibility index is for a domain also depends on the basic business model of the website.
+How economically relevant the amount of points reached in the Visibility index is for a domain also depends on the basic business model of the website.
 If one runs a website which sells container-ships, 100 visitors per month, of which one visitor buys a container-ship, can be very lucrative.
-But if the business plan is build on advertising revenue, it can be difficult to generate enough sales with 100 visitors to break even on the server costs for the domain.
+But if the business plan is built on advertising revenue, it can be difficult to generate enough sales with 100 visitors to break even on just the server costs for the domain.